henri123lemoine/n-d-chess/README.md

 # N-Dimensional Chess Attack Calculator

-This React application calculates the maximum number of squares different chess pieces can attack in n-dimensional chess boards with side length 8.
+This web app calculates the maximum number of squares different chess pieces can attack in n-dimensional chess boards with side length 8.

 ## Current Features